Samaritan's Purse Canada

 About Samaritan's Purse Canada:

-Samaritan's Purse Canada is a 2-star charity and one of the largest charities in Canada in terms of donations.
+Samaritan's Purse Canada is a 3-star charity and one of the largest charities in Canada in terms of donations.
 The charity is financially transparent and has an average results reporting grade and reasonable overhead spending.
-Its programs have low demonstrated impact resulting in a rating of two stars.
+Its programs have Fair demonstrated impact resulting in a rating of three stars.

 Founded in 1973, Samaritan’s Purse Canada (SPC) is a Christian evangelical charity that does essential relief and development work across the world.
 SPC helps people affected by war, poverty, natural disasters, disease, and famine.
 The charity is the Canadian chapter of Samaritan’s Purse that has international headquarters in the U.S. and additional branches in Australia, Germany, and South Korea.
 SPC’s main charitable programs are Operation Christmas Child and International Disaster Relief and Community Program.